Oracle-JET-Community/Web-Component-Repository/README.md

-# Oracle-JET-Community-Web-Component-Repository
+# Oracle JET Community Web Component Repository

-Oracle JET Community Web Component Repository
+General repository for Oracle JET community memvers to share Web Components with each other.